Takeda Pharmaceutical Company Limited

 Warnings and Precautions

-Hepatotoxicity: Serious cases, including fatal outcomes, have occurred in ADCETRIS-treated patients.
+· Hepatotoxicity: Fatal and serious cases have occurred in ADCETRIS-treated patients.
 Cases were consistent with hepatocellular injury, including elevations of transaminases and/or bilirubin, and occurred after the first ADCETRIS dose or rechallenge.
 Preexisting liver disease, elevated baseline liver enzymes, and concomitant medications may increase the risk.
 Monitor liver enzymes and bilirubin.
 Patients with new, worsening, or recurrent hepatotoxicity may require a delay, change in dose, or discontinuation of ADCETRIS.

-PML: JC virus infection resulting in PML and death has been reported in ADCETRIS-treated patients.
-First onset of symptoms occurred at various times from initiation of ADCETRIS therapy, with some cases occurring within 3 months of initial exposure.
-Other possible contributory factors other than ADCETRIS include prior therapies and underlying disease that may cause immunosuppression.
+· PML: Fatal cases of JC virus infection resulting in PML have been reported in ADCETRIS-treated patients.
+First onset of symptoms occurred at various times from initiation of ADCETRIS, with some cases occurring within 3 months of initial exposure.
+In addition to ADCETRIS therapy, other possible contributory factors include prior therapies and underlying disease that may cause immunosuppression.
 Consider PML diagnosis in patients with new-onset signs and symptoms of central nervous system abnormalities.
 Hold ADCETRIS if PML is suspected and discontinue ADCETRIS if PML is confirmed.

-Pulmonary toxicity: Noninfectious pulmonary toxicity events including pneumonitis, interstitial lung disease, and acute respiratory distress syndrome, some with fatal outcomes, have been reported.
+· Pulmonary toxicity: Fatal and serious events of noninfectious pulmonary toxicity, including pneumonitis, interstitial lung disease, and acute respiratory distress syndrome, have been reported.
 Monitor patients for signs and symptoms, including cough and dyspnea.
 In the event of new or worsening pulmonary symptoms, hold ADCETRIS dosing during evaluation and until symptomatic improvement.

-Serious dermatologic reactions: Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), including fatal outcomes, have been reported with ADCETRIS.
+· Serious dermatologic reactions: Fatal and serious cases of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) have been reported with ADCETRIS.
 If SJS or TEN occurs, discontinue ADCETRIS and administer appropriate medical therapy.

 Use in Specific Populations